troy-skim/github-classroom-practice-run-java/README.md

 - **README.md** - this file contains instructions written in a relatively easy-to-read formatting notation called Markdown.
 - **.gitignore** - a 'hidden' file that instructs the git software not to include certain files when sharing your code with others.
 This helps you only share the important files.
 Do not touch this file!
 - **src/edu/nyu/cs/git_practice_run/App.java** - you will write Java code in this file in order to complete the given assignment.
-- **src/edu/nyu/cs/git_practice_run/AppTest.java** - Code that will help us determine whether the code you have written in App.js works correctly.
-Do not touch this file!

 ## What to do now